 Now, however, you must factor in the US Congress: myopic, greedy, short-sighted and not wanting to look bad.
 What you get is an already big and potentially unsolvable problem which gets made into a hydra headed clusterfuck which can be boiled down to it’s very, very barest parts and summarized as such:

 1) Lots of radioactive waste.
 Nowhere to put it.
-No one wants to get stuck with it;
+No one wants to get stuck with it (just ask the people of Nevada who have been fighting off having Yucca Mountain become a dumping site for years);

 2) It’s going to cost a LOT of money to deal with all this waste and involve very complicated technology and different systems including, and not the least, transporting this stuff all over the country.
 First, the good news: A self-funding mechanism is simultaneously created in 1982 to handle the expense.
 The bad news: Congress finds a way to get it’s grubby hands on it, so, folks, there is a “problem” with the Fund;